-The WRC’s mission is to assist colleges and universities with the effective enforcement of their manufacturing codes of conduct and combating labor rights violations at factories producing their logo apparel.
-WRC affiliates receive accurate, thorough, timely and impartial assessments of conditions in factories that produce collegiate apparel, with specific reference to whether factories are in compliance with universities’ codes of conduct.
-WRC factory reports are more detailed and more thorough than the information presently being produced by any other factory monitoring organization.
-Where problems are identified, the WRC works with licensees, factory managers, workers and worker advocates to eliminate violations and move the factory toward compliance.
-Often, this occurs without any need for direct engagement by universities, though such participation is always welcome and universities can use the detailed information contained in WRC reports as a basis for communicating concerns to licensees.
-The WRC also provides a means for colleges and universities that so desire to work together with other schools to address problems with a particular licensee or factory.
-Affiliate colleges and universities also have the opportunity to help shape WRC policies and practices through participation in the organization’s governing bodies.
+The WRC’s core work is assisting colleges and universities with enforcing their manufacturing codes of conduct and combating labor rights violations at factories producing their logo apparel.
+WRC affiliates receive accurate, thorough, timely, and impartial assessments of conditions in factories that produce collegiate apparel and whether these conditions comply with universities’ codes of conduct.
+Where problems are identified, the WRC works with licensees, factory managers, workers, and worker advocates to eliminate violations and move the factory toward compliance.
+Often, this occurs without any need for direct engagement by universities, though such participation is always welcome.
+In some cases, universities choose to use the detailed information contained in WRC reports as a basis for communicating concerns to licensees.
+The WRC also provides a means for colleges and universities to work together with other schools to address problems with a particular licensee or factory.

-The WRC serves as an information and education resource on issues and trends in the global apparel industry.
-The WRC has extensive information on economic and legal issues in apparel producing countries which is available to be shared with affiliate schools and universities can consult with the WRC staff and the organization’s international network of advisors on any issues of interest or concern.
-The WRC can also help arrange internships abroad for students with an interest in human rights work in a particular country.
+The WRC is also a respected resource for information and research on issues in the global apparel industry.
+We have extensive information on economic and legal issues in apparel-producing countries, which we make available to our affiliates.
+Universities can consult with the WRC staff and our international network of advisors on our areas of expertise.

-More broadly, through participating in the WRC a university sends a strong message to all concerned parties—students, faculty, licensees and others – that the university is committed to effective code enforcement and to ensuring that the university’s licensing operations have a positive impact in the factories where logo goods are produced.
+More broadly, by participating in the WRC, a university sends a strong message to concerned parties—students, faculty, and licensees—that the university is committed to ensuring that its licensing operations have a positive impact on the factories that produce their logo goods.

 Affiliates are required to:

-- Ask licensees to provide the WRC with a list, updated regularly, of names and locations of all factories involved in the production of their logo goods.
+- Ask licensees to provide the WRC with a list, updated quarterly, of names and locations of all factories involved in the production of their logo goods; and

 - Pay annual affiliation fees, which are either $1,500 or 1% of gross licensing revenues, whichever is greater, up to a maximum cap of $50,000.

 How do schools obtain lists of factory locations?
 Is it difficult for schools without licensing programs to acquire this information?

-Affiliates are encouraged to adopt a code as strong in all respects as the WRC model code (which, for example, includes provisions requiring payment of a living wage and compliance with OSHA health and safety standards).
-However, affiliates are not required to do so.
-The code of a college or university is sufficient to meet WRC affiliation requirements if it provides basic protection for workers in each of the following areas – wages, hours of work and overtime compensation, freedom of association, workplace safety and health, women’s rights and gender-based violence and harassment, child labor and forced labor, harassment and abuse in the workplace, non-discrimination and compliance with local law.
+The code of a college or university is sufficient to meet WRC affiliation requirements if it provides basic protection for workers in the areas of wages, hours of work and overtime compensation, freedom of association, workplace safety and health, women’s rights and gender-based violence and harassment, child labor and forced labor, harassment and abuse in the workplace, non-discrimination, and compliance with local law.
+Affiliates are encouraged to adopt a code as strong, in all respects, as the WRC model code, which, includes, for example, provisions requiring payment of a living wage and compliance with OSHA health and safety standards.
+However, this is not a requirement.

 My city (or town, state, school district, etc) just passed an anti-sweatshop purchasing policy.
 Can we affiliate with the WRC?

-The WRC is governed by a 15-member board, including five representatives of university administrations elected by the University Caucus, five representatives of United Students Against Sweatshops and five representatives of the WRC Advisory Council, an international body of human rights and labor rights experts.
-The Governing Board meets three times per year and is actively involved in WRC business between meetings.
+The WRC is governed by an 18-member board, which includes six representatives of university administrations elected by the University Caucus, six representatives of United Students Against Sweatshops, and six representatives of the WRC Advisory Council, an international body of human rights and labor rights experts.
+The Governing Board meets three times per year and is involved in WRC business between meetings.

-Schools with licensing programs pay annual fees in the amount of 1% of their previous year’s gross licensing revenues, with a minimum of $1,500 and a maximum of $50,000.
-Schools that do not have licensing programs pay a flat annual fee of $1,500.
+Colleges and universities with licensing programs pay annual fees of 1% of their previous year’s gross licensing revenues, with a minimum fee of $1,500 and a maximum of $50,000.
+Colleges and universities that do not have licensing programs pay a flat annual fee of $1,500.

 The WRC is a 501(c)(3) non-profit corporation.

 Yes.
-Many colleges and universities that are affiliated with one organization are also affiliated with the other.
+Many colleges and universities are affiliated with both organizations.

-The WRC has built solid working relationships with a number of the most important collegiate licensees.
-In all cases where WRC assessments have led to successful remediation, licensees have played a central role in the progress made toward better conditions in these production facilities.
-In many cases, the WRC and the licensee(s) have worked very closely on the remediation process.
+The WRC has built strong working relationships with many of the most important collegiate licensees.
+In all cases where WRC assessments have led to successful remediation, licensees have played a central role in the progress made toward improving conditions in these facilities.
+In many cases, the WRC and the relevant licensee(s) worked very closely on the remediation process.
 The WRC’s goal is not to embarrass licensees but to promote real improvements in factory conditions.
 For this reason, when violations are identified at a factory, the WRC generally seeks to give licensees an opportunity to address the problems prior to the issuance of a public report.
-In many cases, this allows the WRC to state that violations have been eliminated at the same time these violations are reported.
+In many cases, this allows the WRC to state that violations have been eliminated at the same time we report these violations publicly.

 The WRC has often been asked why there are no industry representatives on the WRC Governing Board.
 The WRC believes that there is an important role to be played by monitoring organizations that operate independently of the apparel industry itself.
 The WRC therefore decided to maintain independence from licensees in terms of organizational governance and funding, while engaging in constructive dialogue and cooperation with licensees in the course of our work.
 The WRC’s independence is a crucial asset to the organization and to affiliate colleges and universities.
-This independence allows the WRC to get information from workers and worker advocates about factory conditions that other monitors cannot obtain and to assist factories and licensees in communicating with workers and their representatives to resolve problems and disputes; enhances the credibility of the WRC’s reports; and enables colleges and universities to report that their licensees’ supply chains are subject to investigative review by an organization that operates entirely independently of the licensees.
+This independence allows the WRC to get information from workers and worker advocates about factory conditions that other monitors cannot obtain.
+It helps factories and licensees communicate with workers and their representatives to resolve problems and disputes.
+Our independence enhances the credibility of the WRC’s reports.
+It also enables colleges and universities to report that their licensees’ supply chains are subject to investigations by an organization that operates entirely independently of the industry.

 The WRC strongly encourages licensees to stay and work to correct violations at problem factories.
 The WRC views “cutting and running” from a factory as a serious abrogation of a licensee’s responsibilities.
-If licensees understand that colleges and universities will not accept a “cut and run” approach, they will have a strong incentive to fix problems.
+As key licensees have come to understand that colleges and universities will not accept a “cut and run” approach, they have a strong incentive to fix problems.

 Aren’t there too many codes out there?
 Doesn’t it get too confusing to figure out how to follow codes?
 How should licensees comply?

-There are indeed many different codes, but in reality most of the codes are very similar.
+There are indeed many different codes of conduct, but, in reality, most of the codes are very similar.
 Most have language on the same general provisions, and most codes reference international and domestic law.
-Factories making a good faith effort to comply with widely recognized international labor standards are, in most cases, going to be in compliance with the WRC model code and the codes of WRC affiliate schools.
+Factories making a good faith effort to comply with national laws and widely-recognized international standards are, in most cases, going to be in compliance with the WRC model code and the codes of WRC affiliates.

-We do not believe that affiliate universities face any significant threat of liability for the actions of the WRC, a conclusion based on extensive research by the WRC’s attorneys.
+Based on extensive research by the WRC’s attorneys, we do not believe that affiliate universities face any significant threat of liability for the actions of the WRC.
 However, schools must ultimately rely on the judgment of their own legal counsel in reaching conclusions on this question.
-Since the WRC’s founding in 2000, affiliate schools have faced no problems in this area.
+Since the WRC’s founding in 2000, no affiliate school has faced such liability.

 Yes.
-All reports of factory investigations are made public on the WRC website and distributed to affiliate colleges and universities.
+Reports of collegiate factory investigations are made public on the WRC website and distributed to affiliate colleges and universities.

-- Worker Complaint Mechanism: Working with local NGOs, the WRC conducts trainings for workers at collegiate apparel factories to inform them of their rights under college and university codes of conduct, including their right to lodge a confidential complaint if they believe there are violations in their workplace.
-This effort is designed to make it possible for workers to bring legitimate complaints about violations to the attention of trusted NGOs and, through them, to the WRC.
-Since no monitoring organization can be in every factory every day, the best way to ensure that colleges and universities find out about problems in their factories is for the workers themselves to serve as front-line monitors.
+- Worker complaint mechanism.
+Working with local NGOs, the WRC conducts trainings for workers at collegiate apparel factories to inform them of their rights under college and university codes of conduct, including their right to lodge a confidential complaint if they believe there are violations in their workplace.
+These trainings help workers understand how to bring complaints about workplace violations to the attention of trusted NGOs and, through them, to the WRC.
+Since no monitoring organization can be in every factory every day, the best way to ensure that colleges and universities learn about problems in their factories is for the workers themselves to serve as front-line monitors.

-- Factory Disclosure Database: The WRC maintains and makes available on its website a comprehensive, interactive, up-to-date database of factory names and locations for all factories producing goods for WRC schools as reported by licensees.
+- Factory disclosure database.
+The WRC maintains a comprehensive, interactive, up-to-date database of factory names and locations for all factories producing goods for WRC schools as reported by licensees.